Skip to content

 Introduction to Effect Platform

-With @effect/platform, you can incorporate abstract services like Terminal, FileSystem or Path into your program.
-Later, during the assembly of the final application, you can provide specific layers for the target platform using the corresponding packages:
+With @effect/platform, you can integrate abstract services like Terminal, FileSystem or Path into your program.
+When assembling your final application, you can provide specific layers for the target platform using the corresponding packages:

 • @effect/platform-node for Node.js